 New England College and University Alliance believe there should be no obstacles to your success, so don’t let finances stop you from achieving your educational goals.
 Financial aid for earning your degree online may be available.
-In fact, based on an internal survey for the 2011-2012 academic year by the Student Financial Services office, nine out of ten NEC students who apply for financial assistance, qualify for some form of financial aid.
+In fact, based on a recent survey by the Student Financial Services office, nine out of ten NEC students who apply for financial assistance, qualify for some form of financial aid.

 Did You Know?

 We are committed to helping students from all financial backgrounds meet their educational objectives.
-One of our enrollment advisors will be happy to help you understand your financial aid options and will assist you in enrolling.
-Contact an enrollment advisor toll free today at 855-300-9387.
+One of our enrollment services representatives will be happy to help you understand your financial aid options and will assist you in enrolling.
+Contact an enrollment services representatives toll free today at 855-300-9387.